DavideArcolini/SoftEng_garbageCollector/CODING_PART/UnitTestReport.md

  - Database is reachable
  - rfid exists in database
- -newIdTestDescriptor exist in the database
+ - newIdTestDescriptor exist in the database
- -id exist in the database
+ - id exist in the database